* This is the Professional Version. *

 Nausea and pain due to intestinal obstruction are common among patients with widespread abdominal cancer.
 Generally, IV fluids and nasogastric suction are more burdensome than useful.
 Symptoms of nausea, pain, and intestinal spasm respond to hyoscyamine (0.125 to 0.25 mg q 4 h sublingually or sc), scopolamine (1.5 mg topically), morphine (given sc or rectally), or any of the other previously mentioned antiemetics.
 Octreotide 150 mcg sc or IV q 12 h inhibits GI secretions and dramatically reduces nausea and painful distention.
 Given with antiemetics, octreotide usually eliminates the need for nasogastric suctioning.
 Corticosteroids (eg, dexamethasone 4 to 6 mg IV, IM, or rectally tid) may decrease obstructive inflammation at the tumor site and temporarily relieve the obstruction.
 IV fluids may exacerbate obstructive edema.

 Constipation is common among dying patients because of inactivity, use of opioids and drugs with anticholinergic effects, and decreased intake of fluids and dietary fiber.
 Regular bowel movements are essential to the comfort of dying patients, at least until the last day or two of life.
 Laxatives help prevent fecal impaction, especially in patients receiving opioids.
 Monitoring bowel function regularly is essential.
-Most patients do well on a twice daily regimen of stool softener (eg, docusate) plus a mild stimulant laxative (eg, casanthranol, senna).
-If stimulant laxatives cause cramping discomfort, patients may respond to increased doses of docusate alone or an osmotic laxative, such as lactulose or sorbitol started at 15 to 30 mL po bid and titrated to effect.
+Most patients do well on a twice daily regimen of a mild stimulant laxative (eg, casanthranol, senna).
+If stimulant laxatives cause cramping discomfort, patients may respond to an osmotic laxative, such as lactulose or sorbitol started at 15 to 30 mL po bid and titrated to effect.
+However, there are a wide variety of appropriate laxatives with none that has proven superior in this clinical situation (1).

 Soft fecal impaction may be treated with a bisacodyl suppository or saline enema.
 For a hard fecal impaction, a mineral oil enema may be given, possibly with an oral benzodiazepine (eg, lorazepam) or an analgesic, followed by digital disimpaction.
 After disimpaction, patients should be placed on a more aggressive bowel regimen to avoid recurrence.

-Many dying patients are immobile, poorly nourished, incontinent, and cachectic and thus are at risk of pressure ulcers (see also Pressure Ulcers ).
+Many dying patients are immobile, poorly nourished, incontinent, and cachectic and thus are at risk of pressure ulcers.
 Prevention requires relieving pressure by rotating the patient or shifting the patient’s weight every 2 h; a specialized mattress or continuously inflated air-suspension bed may also help.
 Incontinent patients should be kept as dry as possible.
 Generally, use of an indwelling catheter, with its inconvenience and risk of infection, is justified only when bedding changes cause pain or when patients or family members strongly prefer it.

 Mental changes that can accompany the terminal stage of a disorder may distress patients and family members; however, patients are often unaware of them.
 Delirium is common.
 Causes include drugs, hypoxia, metabolic disturbances, and intrinsic CNS disorders.
 If the cause can be determined, simple treatment may enable patients to communicate more meaningfully with family members and friends.
 Patients who are comfortable and less aware of their surroundings may do better with no treatment.
 When possible, the physician should ascertain the preferences of patients and family members and use them to guide treatment.